mercadopago/devsite-docs/guides/X-LEGACY (DON`T USE THIS FILE)/in-person-payments/integration-api/integration.en.md

 ### Access your application credentials

-Once you have created an application, you will be able to access [your credentials](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/credentials).
+Once you have created an application, you will be able to access your credentials.
+You can find them in the **Application details > Credentials** within the [Developer dashboard](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/app).
 With them you can connect an integration to your account and configure it your way.

 ### Generate test users